Last Updated on 7th March 2025 by peppe8o

-In this tutorial, I’m going to show you how to set up and use Hercules on Raspberry PI, which brings a lite version of MVS (Mainframe) to our loved single-board computers.
+In this tutorial, I’m going to show you how to emulate a Mainframe on Raspberry PI computer boards by setting up and using Hercules, which brings a lite version of MVS (Mainframe) to our loved single-board computers.

 What is a Mainframe